What is UI design? User interface design explained

 “Good design is actually a lot harder to notice than poor design… because good designs fit our needs so well that the design is invisible” Donald A. Norman, The Design of Everyday Things, Preface

+Great UI should encourage effortless usability for customers, it should aid ease of access without introducing extra layers of friction.
 So, what exactly is UI?
 And what is user interface design?
-We cover all in our guide to UI design and provide you with a few great tips for mastering your own web, app, or product UI along the way.
+We will cover it all, and provide you with a few great tips for mastering your own web, app, or product UI along the way.

 Skip to section:

 Broadly speaking, a user interface (UI) is the point of interaction between a user and technology or machinery.
 This point of interaction can be as simple as the buttons on a toaster or as complex as high-end 3D modeling software.
 User interfaces also include hardware devices such as keyboards, joysticks, or gamepads, as well as software interfaces for mobile devices, websites, or other digital products – which are also known as graphical user interfaces (GUIs).

 UI vs. GUI